rmartide/vue-google-login/README.md

 Even if it is a component you can think about it as a button, you can add classes, inline styles, etc...

+Without renderParams is a button, with renderParams is a div since google injects the button so take it into account when adding styles to the component.

 ## Auth api